What are Consultation Hours?

 Once you start seeing clients, you will need to engage the help of a working facilitator or other qualified individual to help you debrief your experiences and to provide specific feedback in several key areas:

 Using APL facilitators to meet this requirement, trainees and consultants will meet virtually with a maximum trainee group of 10 trainees.
-The trainees will present “case studies” that layout a client case and how they handled different aspects of the case.
-Then with the consultant as discussion leader, the group will talk about the case, what went well, what could have been better and set up the trainee for improved delivery of services.
+The trainees will present “case studies” that lay out a client case and how they handled different aspects of the case.
+Then, with the consultant as discussion leader, the group will analyze what went well and what could have been better, and will set up the trainee for improved delivery of services.
 These meetings will need to be somewhat frequent to meet the timeline set for completion by the state.
 Trainee licenses will expire 2 years after issue, so Consultation Hours must be completed before that date for each student.
-We expect consulation classes/meetings to happen then once or twice a month for an hour or two, but the exact methodology will need to be worked out.
+We expect consulation classes/meetings to happen once or twice a month for an hour or two, but the exact methodology will be determined by the needs of individual trainees.

-This is a new requirement for legal facilitation programs as Oregon does not have a similar formal process.
-However, mentorship between experienced practitioners and new ones has a long tradition so the bones of the process are well-known.
-But to make sure that these hours are compliant with State rules and will allow a trainee to get their full license will require us all to be agile in the delivery.
+This is a new requirement for legal facilitation programs, as Oregon does not have a similar formal process.
+However, mentorship between experienced practitioners and new ones has a long tradition, so the bones of the process are well-known.
+To make sure these hours are compliant with State rules and will allow a trainee to get their full license will require us all to be agile in the delivery.
 No one has done it exactly this way yet, so there will be a learning curve.

 What does it Cost?